 Enjoy these family-friendly art-making activities at home.
-New activities will be added every third Saturday of the month.

 Look at portraits from Black Refractions and consider the ways in which the artists approached and painted their subjects out of love, and with love, and then use this as inspiration for our own art-making.